ECS-Employee-Tracking-System/ECS_field_manual/Readme.md

 Dash Board - Main interface the "View Only User" and Admin interact with upon login.
 <br>- dashboard is organized with the ability to filter and a color coding on certification cells notifying level of escalation for a particular user.
+0) Filters are presented at the top of every column that upon click can sort in ascending or descending order.
-0) "Create" a new User
+1) "Create" a new User
-1) "Edit" a pre existing User
+2) "Edit" a pre existing User
-2) Build a "Report" from the current dashboard screen.
+3) Build a "Report" from the current dashboard screen.
-3) Pagination is supported by the application along with the ability to increase or decrease pagination size.
+4) Pagination is supported by the application along with the ability to increase or decrease pagination size.

 Reset Password
 1)